sharonfranciscofaria/GlobalBites/README.md

 3. Despite working directly on django , I couldn’t see my category on the website.
 Fixed by going onto views and changing it to the correct name.

+4. My readme have been wiped out after pushing one commit and correct an error.
+I had to go back to my older commits and then copy my older raw readme onto here.

+#### Unfix Bugs

+- Python codes as shown on validator.
+As I tried to fix them, the code messed with the whole project, so I wasn't able to proceed with it.

 ## Code